ibm-cloud-docs/cloud-object-storage/basics/immutable.md

 {: codeblock}
 {: java}

-### Add or remove a legal hold to or from a protected object
+### Add or remove a legal hold to or from an object

 This implementation of the `POST` operation uses the `legalHold` query parameter and `add` and `remove` query parameters to add or remove a single legal hold from a protected object in a protected bucket.
 {: http}